 In the event that construction has not commenced within six months from the date of issuance of the grading or building permit, the plan approval and permit shall expire.
-Twelve months after the date of the last inspection Within 6 months after the expiration of the permit, such assurance shall be forfeited to the Town in such amount necessary for the purpose of restoration of the construction site to its original condition and all authorized permits shall be revoked and become void.
+Within 6 months after the expiration of the permit, such assurance shall be forfeited to the Town in such amount necessary for the purpose of restoration of the construction site to its original condition and all authorized permits shall be revoked and become void.
 Also, at any time during construction of the site, the Financial Assurance may be used by the Town to address any health, safety, or welfare situations that arise.
 The property owner shall, upon reasonable Notice from the Town, provide access to the property for the purpose of restoration of the construction site to its original condition or to address any health, safety, and welfare issues that arise.